victorca25/traiNNer/README.md

 ## How to Train
 ### Train ESRGAN (SRGAN) models
 We use a PSNR-oriented pretrained SR model to initialize the parameters for better quality.
+According to the author's paper and some testing, this will also stabilize the GAN training and allows for faster convergence.

 1. Prepare datasets, usually the DIV2K dataset.
-More details are in [`codes/data`](https://github.com/victorca25/BasicSR/tree/master/codes/data) and [wiki (Faster IO speed)](https://github.com/xinntao/BasicSR/wiki/Faster-IO-speed).
+More details are in [`codes/data`](https://github.com/victorca25/BasicSR/tree/master/codes/data) and [wiki (Faster IO speed)](https://github.com/victorca25/BasicSR/wiki/Faster-IO-speed).
-1. Prerapre the PSNR-oriented pretrained model.
-You can use the `RRDB_PSNR_x4.pth` as the pretrained model.
+1. Optional: If the intention is to replicate the original paper here you would prerapre the PSNR-oriented pretrained model.
+You can also use the original `RRDB_PSNR_x4.pth` as the pretrained model for that purpose, otherwise *any* existing model will work as pretrained.
 1. Modify the configuration file  `options/train/train_esrgan.json`
 1. Run command: `python train.py -opt options/train/train_esrgan.json`